jsandoval6/jsandoval6.github.io/README.md

 Here are some styles of the web site

-    Nav bar is sticky
+    * Nav bar is sticky
-    font-family: sans- serif
+    * font-family: sans- serif
-    all items have letter spacing 1px
+    * all items have letter spacing 1px
-    Hero image
+    * Hero image
-    photo offset with flex
+    * photo offset with flex
-    parallex effect
+    * parallex effect
-    footer sticky
+    * footer sticky
-    document is center using a container
+    * document is center using a container
-    hyperlink are underline when hover over
+    * hyperlink are underline when hover over
-    poem is indented
+    * poem is indented
-    table has same length of columns
+    * table has same length of columns
-    each class is color coded
+    * each class is color coded
-    browser has an icon
+    * browser has an icon
-    potrait can be modal
+    * potrait can be modal
-    online templates are used and mentioned above
+    * online templates are used and mentioned above for more info on styles check style.css